Reproducible Builds

 Rust

 Compiler and linker arguments can be added to Cargo build.rustflags and rustc Codegen Options.
-Linker arguments can be added with -C link-args=-Wl,<linker args>; --remap-path-prefix=<old>=<new> can be added to strip build paths.
+Linker arguments can be added with -C link-args=-Wl,<linker args> and --remap-path-prefix=<old>=<new> can be added to strip build paths.

 The Rust toolchain should be pinned to the same version as upstream.
 This can be done when installing rustup with rustup-init.sh -y --default-toolchain <version>.